pcfens/puppet-filebeat/README.md

 prospectors using hiera), or as their own defined resources.

-At a minimum, the `paths` parameter must be set to an array of files or blobs that should be shipped. `log_type` is what logstash views as the type parameter if you'd like to apply conditional filters.
+At a minimum, the `paths` parameter must be set to an array of files or blobs that should be shipped. `doc_type` is what logstash views as the type parameter if you'd like to apply conditional filters.

 ```puppet